 Just before I quit writing, I was sitting in a chocolate shop with my sisters and told them about my dream to create a blog for Christian Creatives to address the problems I had encountered.
 I figured I couldn’t be the only one who felt called to create while also feeling lost, discouraged, overwhelmed, and alone.
 I wanted to set up a place where we could support and encourage one another, promote our work, all while pursuing our creative spiritual call.
 I even had the name of a pseudonym picked out—Delia Talent was another idea that suddenly dropped into my head— and had started a sample blog, mission statement and all.

-That dream stayed on the back-burner for the 2 years it took to me ‘handle my business’.
+That dream stayed on the back-burner for the two years it took to me “handle my business.”
 My third book, Berserker, remained incomplete and my writing blog went nowhere.
 Everything I had built dissolved before my eyes and I eventually accepted that my dreams were dead.
 And oddly, I was at peace with that.
 I chose to focus on what God had put in front of me—my family and my job—and did that to the best of my ability.

 And this is where we come full-circle.
 In 2018, God nudged open the gates and set me back on the road I had left.
 Within months, book three was published and my writing blog, Dropped Pebbles, resurrected.
 Then, almost on a whim, I went back to the old Delia Talent website, scrapped it, and started over.
 In February 2018, I launched the Delia Talent, a Christian Creative blog on Wix.
 In April, to better serve contributors and our readers, I moved to WordPress and rebranded as the Christian Creative Nexus.
-Then, about a year later, the Lost Pen Magazine was born.
-Et voilà!
+Then, after about a year of more learning and development, I started freelance editing and coaching under Focus Writing Services, launched Lost Pen Magazine, and more recently, established the Radiant Writers’ Community.

 My hope is that this blog allows Christian Creatives to gather and have fun while allowing God to shape us into the vessels He designed us to be.
 My prayer is that He will show us that in His hands, our creations become powerful, meaningful tools that can accomplish incredible things for His glory and the furtherance of His Kingdom.

-I’d love to know your thoughts, a little about your own experiences or creative journey, and where you are in that journey.
+I’d love to know your thoughts, a little about your own experiences or creative journey, and where you are right now.

 16 Let the word of Christ dwell in you richly in all wisdom, teaching and admonishing one another in psalms and hymns and spiritual songs, singing with grace in your hearts to the Lord.
 17 And whatever you do in word or deed, do all in the name of the Lord Jesus, giving thanks to God the Father through Him.